heypriyank/solcheck/README.md

+# SOL Checker
+Can check solana balance and some more information for the provided solana address.
+Uses [Syndica.io](https://app.syndica.io/) RPC for reliability.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.